MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/migration-planning.md

 ---
-title: "New Outlook for Windows Migration Guide" ms.author: janellem
+title: "Plan your migration for new Outlook for Windows" ms.author: janellem
 author: JanelleMcIntosh-MSFT
 manager: triciag